alfie-ns/VidBriefs-APP/app-todo.md

 - [ ] PERSONALITY-PICKER - InsightView.swift line 42
 - [ ] slider to change background colour
-- [ ] Make the AI be able to search on the internet for more info, and specify it's happening with a 'browing' tag
+- [ ] Make the AI be able to search on the internet for more info, and specify it's happening with a 'browsing' tag

 ---